mrlibro1995/Digitiamo/README.md

 ## Application Overview

-The web application comprises two main pages:
+The web application is designed to analyze and display detailed information about user-submitted URL requests.
+It consists of two main pages: the Input Form Page and the Share Page.

-1. **Input Form Page:**
-   - Users can insert a request by submitting a URL.

-2. **Share Page:**
-   - After submitting the URL request, detailed information about that request is presented on this page along with a shareable link.
+### Input Form Page
+On this page, users can submit a URL request.
+Once a request is submitted, the application analyzes the provided URL on the server.
+Relevant responses are generated, and both the request and response details are stored securely in the database.

+### Share Page
+After submitting a URL request, users are redirected to the Share Page.
+This page displays comprehensive information about the submitted request, including server details, location, and date.
+This information is retrieved from the database and presented in an organized dashboard format.

+In addition to request and response details, the application interacts with the Google Cloud Platform to obtain performance information about the URL.
+To ensure a seamless user experience, this process runs in parallel with fetching information from the backend.
+This ensures that the page continues to load without interruptions.

+To enhance security, the request_id is hashed before being transferred between pages.
+This precaution is implemented to prevent vulnerabilities.

 ## Videos